Citizenry/platform/docs/development-and-code/setup_alternatives/platform_release_install.md

 If something doesn't seem to work we suggest giving a try to open your deployment website address, but adding a "/verifier" at the end of it.

 {% hint style="info" %}
-For instance, if the address of your deployment is [https://ushahidi.example.com](https://ushahidi.example.com) , we suggest you to try to open: [https://ushahidi.example.com\*\*/verifier\*\*](https://ushahidi.example.com**/verifier**)
+For instance, if the address of your deployment is [https://streetsignal.example.com](https://streetsignal.example.com) , we suggest you to try to open: [https://streetsignal.example.com\*\*/verifier\*\*](https://streetsignal.example.com**/verifier**)
 {% endhint %}

-The latest releases of the Ushahidi Platform come with a little handy tool called "[Installation Helper](../installation-helper.md)" which is started by accessing that specific address in the deployment.
+The latest releases of the StreetSignal Platform come with a little handy tool called "[Installation Helper](../installation-helper.md)" which is started by accessing that specific address in the deployment.

 If something is wrong, this tool may provide you with useful information about what exactly seems to be the cause.